 Craig ‘Bushie’ Williams has local knowledge passed down from a long line of foresters and all-round bushies.
 Growing up in the bush, he is a quick-witted 6th generation Tasmanian, skilful campfire cook and raconteur.
+Bushie is the founder of the company and had a vision to showcase the region to the world.
 His hands on knowledge of wildlife and where and when to find them is the core strength of his work.
-Bushie is passionate about his “Bushie’s Backyard” and the flora and fauna that shares it.
+While touring the regions backroads and with sharp eyes to spot what many wouldn’t see, Bushie is passionate about his “Bushie’s Backyard” and the flora and fauna that shares it.

-Ben Williams joined Pepper Bush Adventures in 2015.
-Ben has been aware of wildlife and birding interpretation and is now an outstanding guide.
+Ben Williams joined Pepper Bush Adventures in 2015 from a working background in forestry and aquaculture.
+For many years Ben has been aware of wildlife and birding interpretation and is now an outstanding guide.
+Ben has fine tuned his birding skills to provide sound regional tours.
 He has good grasp of ‘expecting the unexpected’ when seeking out wildlife.
 Ben sees wildlife behaviour that is not in textbooks and indeed, wildlife behaviour that textbooks say doesn’t happen.

 Pepper Bush Adventures is included in the Tourism Registry of the Australian Tourism Data Warehouse, listing AU0087390 as an Active Tourism company TASOP0043